project-image

 Holy Schnikes Batman!

-about 11 years ago – Sun, Mar 10, 2013 at 10:07:26 AM
+over 11 years ago – Sun, Mar 10, 2013 at 10:07:26 AM

 Wow.
 I've said that a few times in the last 36 hours.
 Thanks so much for all of your support!
 I'm not even sure what to say but I thought I should say something like, "Holy Schnikes Batman, thanks for funding this project in under 24 hours!"
 I woke up this morning to the screen shot below.
 I guess I better get to work on responding to emails and comments :)